planchar/Excuisite-corpse-Philippe-Planchar/README.md

 Checking out the branch, the snake came very very close to the bird.
 As it was about to **eat it**...
 Philippe's computer rang the coffee break.
 The snake was in conflict.
 "Should I eat now or drink a coffee?", it thought.

+Before he could make a decision, unfortunately, the snake died from a heart attack.
+Sad!
+But not for the bird, who was now saved from a gruesome death.